Comcast/mamba/README.md

 Mamba is a Swift iOS and tvOS framework to parse, validate and write [HTTP Live Streaming (HLS)](https://tools.ietf.org/html/draft-pantos-http-live-streaming-23) data.

-This framework is used in Comcast applications to parse, validate, edit and write HLS manifests to deliver video to millions of customers.
+This framework is used in Comcast applications to parse, validate, edit and write HLS playlists to deliver video to millions of customers.
 It was written by the [Comcast VIPER](https://stackoverflow.com/jobs/companies/comcast-viper) Player Platform team.

 _Mamba Project Goals:_

-* **Simple-to-use parsing, editing and writing** of HLS manifests.
+* **Simple-to-use parsing, editing and writing** of HLS playlists.

 * **Maximum performance**.
-We required our parsing library to parse very large HLS manifests (12 hour Video-On-Demand) on low end phones in a few milliseconds.
-A internal core C library is used for very fast parsing of large manifests.
+We required our parsing library to parse very large HLS playlists (12 hour Video-On-Demand) on low end phones in a few milliseconds.
+A internal core C library is used for very fast parsing of large playlists.

 ## Requires